sohkamyung/sohkamyung.github.io/reviews/fiction/2023/20231212-BigBookCyberpunk.md

 - “The Tin Pilot” (2021) by K.A.
 Teryna, translation by Alex Shvartsman: a story about a future where a war had been fought on the moon using 'golems' (artificial beings) who have now returned as war veterans.
 But ill feelings against them simmer, leading to a hunt to get rid of them using a machine that claims to pick them out from a crowd.
 But things take an unexpected turn when the machine indicates an unexpected person as a golem.
 - “The Memory Librarian” (2022) by Janelle Monáe and Alaya Dawn Johnson: an interesting story of a future where people's memories can be taken for currency.
 The Memory Librarian (of the title) is in charge of a retrival system in a city, and discovers that distorted memories are creating havoc in the system.
 As she tries to discover the cause, she meets with and falls in love with another person.
 As the story progresses, she discovers that she, and her lover, have a past together, hidden in the memories that have been taken away.

-## Post-Cyberpunk: on stories that reach beyond the core themes of cyberpunk.
+**Post-Cyberpunk**: on stories that reach beyond the core themes of cyberpunk.

 - “Petra” (1982) by Greg Bear: in a future where 'God' has died and much of the world is now a wilderness where reality does not hold, a being born from a union of a human and animated stone gargoyle contemplates existence and its place in a cathedral.
 Humans are sheltered there, and taught to be unimaginative to prevent more unravelling of reality.
 But perhaps it may be time of a change of perspective and to embrace the creation of a new reality.
 - “The Scab’s Progress” (2001) by Bruce Sterling and Paul Di Filippo: in a future where bioengineering has gone wild, two 'scabs' (biohackers) find intriguing genetic samples.
 It would lead them on a wild race against another scab to find the origins of the sample in an Africa that has gone genetically wild.